New York Salesperson Pre-Licensing NY Real Estate License FAQs

 What do I do when my NY real estate license expires?

-You have two years from the date of your license until it needs to be renewed to continue working as a realtor in NY to fulfill your Continued Education requirement.
-If you fail to renew within that period, and your licenses expires, you will be required to pass the state written examination and submit a new salesperson/broker application and fee.
+You will need to renew your license two years after your license first becomes active.
+To continue working as a real estate agent in NY, you will then need to fulfill your Continued Education requirement.
+If you fail to renew within that period, and your license expires, you will be required to pass the state written examination and submit a new salesperson/broker application, along with the fee.
 Note: There are no grace periods.